saniiii11/WEBGenie/README.md

 ## Movie Ticket Booking Website

 This is a Movie Ticket Booking Platform built using HTML,CSS, and JAVASCRIPT.
 It allows users to choose a movie from a list and book seats from an interactive layout.
-Features:
--Select from a list of popular movies (with posters) -Visual seat layout for booking (25 seats per movie) -Seat selection/deselection with live highlight
+Features:Select from a list of popular movies (with posters),Visual seat layout for booking (25 seats per movie),Seat selection/deselection with live highlight.

 ## How to Run